hashicorp/terraform-provider-aws/website/docs/index.html.markdown

 * `elb` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to custom ELB endpoints.

+* `iam` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom IAM endpoints.

+* `kinesis` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to `kinesalite`.

+* `kms` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom KMS endpoints.

 * `rds` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to